 But, does print really still have the highest return on investment?
 The International News Medical Association says it does.
 The company did away with the fact that more budgets are being spent on digital advertising than print and focused more on the end result.
 Magazines, it says, deliver outstanding performance, with a return of 130%, the highest ROI of all media outlets.
 It is the targeted approach of the advertising team that allows this channel to get more bang for their buck.
 Magazines give advertisers the opportunity to target sharply and to choose suitable editorial content around an advertisement.

 AdWeek sums this up quite nicely, focusing on three main reasons print ads are actually becoming more effective in the growing digital age.
 They claim the brain is more likely to remember a print ad rather than one on a screen.
 A study demonstrated a print-exposed group’s brains showed higher activity in memory and preference.
 The article goes on to declare that print is more effective when combined with TV ads than a digital/TV combo, and shared proof that print ads raise sales and produce a positive ROI.
 The Print Magazine Sales Guarantee introduced by MPA tracks third-party data and encourages the purchase of a minimum of 150 GRPs with just one magazine over a year.
-Measureable outcomes include review time, stimulation, valuation and purchase/willingness to pay.
-Results revealed sales increases of between 2 percent and 47 percent, with an ROI of $7.45 for every $1 spent for companies like Kimberly-Clark and Tyson Foods.
+Measurable outcomes include review time, stimulation, valuation and purchase/willingness to pay.
+Results revealed sales increases of between 2% and 47%, with an ROI of $7.45 for every $1 spent for companies like Kimberly-Clark and Tyson Foods.

 So, yes, digital is the way to go – if you want a quick, easy way to communicate, but not when it comes to advertising.
 Choose wisely and be strategic in your marketing plan.
 Combine tactics to cover a wide range of readers and users, but don’t give up on the targeted effects of a print advertisement.